LucasKuhn/learn-code-101/part-0/readme.md

 Let's get your setup going!
 Learn Git!
 Be a Wizard! 🔮

 ### End Look:
-If you understand what happening here, you're good to go:
+If you understand what's happening here, you're good to go:

 ```bash
 cd ~